MCP Server

 Set DAMIRA_API_KEY in your environment or MCP config.
 The key should start with oncall_sk_.

-"Tools not appearing" Restart your client (Claude Desktop, Windsurf) or close/reopen Composer (Cursor).
+Restart your client (Claude Desktop, Windsurf).
+In Cursor: Settings → Plugins (or /plugins) and confirm damira is installed and enabled; for the MCP fallback, close/reopen the agent.
 Claude Code picks up changes on next session.

 "Tool call timed out" Complex queries (troubleshooting, upgrade plans) can take 30-60 seconds.
 This is expected — the agent is doing multi-step research.
 Simple lookups (vendor docs, CVE) complete in 1-2 seconds.